rm511130/Physna_User_Manual/README.md

 # End User Guide
 _(DRAFT)_
 ## Overview
-This guide describes the features available to an End User of the Physna Enterprise Platform, a SaaS based 3D Geometric Search and Analysis solution enhanced by AI/ML.
+This guide describes the features available to an End User of the Physna Enterprise Platform, a cloud based 3D Geometric Search and Analysis solution enhanced by AI/ML.
 The intended audience includes anyone with access to a Physna Enterprise Graphics User Interface environment who needs to:

 - upload models (CAD or SCAN files of parts or assemblies)
 - organize models in folders and projects